solo-io/gloo/docs/content/guides/observability/tracing.md

    ]
    {{< /highlight >}}

 3. Configure the Zipkin [tracing cluster](#cluster) with the IP address that was assigned in the previous step.
-In this example, the Zipkin cluster is assigned the `172.18.0.2` IP address.
 4. Port-forward the Zipkin service so that you can access Zipkin on your local machine.
    ```shell
    kubectl port-forward svc/zipkin 9411:9411